eachambers/EvoGeno-Methods-Workshop/Workshop2/README.md

 *   Introduction to GADMA and the models it supports.
 *   Tutorial on inputting data to GADMA, running a demographic analysis, and interpreting results.
 * ***Activities and questions [here](XXX)***
+* The vcf file for this exercise can be downloaded here: https://www.dropbox.com/s/ld8wd3oqgoruarf/SAVS_GADMA_example.vcf.gz?dl=0

 ### Software required
 **Online:** [http://geneontology.org](http://geneontology.org/)